cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 <a id="the_network_overview_window"> </a>
 ### Network View

 This is where your selected network is displayed and you can interact with it.
-At the bottom right corner of the **Network View** Window is a set of 4 network view tools as shown below:
+At the bottom right corner of the **Network View** Panel is a set of 4 network view tools as shown below:

 -   ![](_static/images/Quick_Tour/apply_default_layout.png) **Apply Default Layout** will apply the default network layout (*G6: gForce*) or whatever other layout you have specified as "default" in the **[Layout Settings](Quick_Tour_of_Cytoscape.html#layout)**.